hasiburrahman875/CS6304_Spark_Demo/README.md

 spark-shell
 :load SimpleWordCount.scala
 ```
 Please replace the paths according to your file locations.
-If you are facing issues please make sure you are giving the correct paths while loading the hadoop file from the HDFS
+If you are facing issues please make sure you are giving the correct paths while loading the Hadoop file from the HDFS